omkarh20/Bounce-Blitz/README.md

 # Bounce-Blitz
-A simple free throw Basketball Game made using Python
+A simple free-throw Basketball Game made using Python

 # How to Play
 - A ball moves across the black bar.
 Press the ENTER key when it reaches the center to shoot the ball.